gocardless/http-api-design/README.md

 POST /payments/ID/refund
 ```

-Where special actions are required, place them them under an `actions` prefix.
+Where special actions are required, place them under an `actions` prefix.
 Actions should always be idempotent.

 ```http